momokatte/s3-bulk-delete/README.md

 ## Request rate

-Through trial and error I have estimated that the S3 API will allow 3 DeleteObjects requests per second.
-This limit is probably per path prefix, per bucket.
-At that request rate, you'll probably have up to 6 requests "in flight" at any time and not benefit much from additional concurrency capacity.

-I have set the default concurrency to 12 with the expectation that half of the operations will be waiting and ready to execute as soon as another one has completed.
+Through trial and error I have determined that the S3 Multi-Object Delete operation is governed by the [documented rate limit](https://docs.aws.amazon.com/AmazonS3/latest/dev/request-rate-perf-considerations.html) of 3500 DELETE requests per second (per bucket + prefix).
+It's allowed to exceed that rate for short durations, but sustained deletes of over 3500 objects per second will eventually result in throttled API responses.

 ## Roadmap